GinYoshida/Udacity_CarND_P3_Behavior_Learning/writeup_report.md

 **Fig. Histogram of training data with data augmentation**
 ![alt text][image2]

-#### 3) Memory management / generalization of training data
+#### 3) Memory management

- With augmented data, it is not possiblxxxx
+ With augmented data, it is not possible bsecause whole traing size is too big to handl normal fit method of Keras.

-3) Generalization
- The most time consuming part to solving
- Color shuffle of compositon of color ois

- Over fitting
- With Adam, Batch nomralization and Dropout, not
+ In accordance with training material of this project, genetator was implemented for the model.
+(line 161~234)

+#### 4) Generalization of training data

+ The hardest part to meet the requiment of thie project was to pass curves which have dirt field on right side.
+Vehicle can not detect border from paved road and dirt field.
+The generalization of color detection was supposed as driver for this difficulty.
+ Then, color composition shuffle part was implemented into generator of training data, to make the model be more generalized.
+(line 192~195)

+**Fig. the hardest part of driving corse

+XXXX

+#### 3. tuning parameter for vehicle behavior